tarantool/ansible-cartridge/doc/app_config.md

 TDG mode - smart mode for loading config into TDG.
 On new versions of TDG (`1.6.15`+,` 1.7.6`+ or `2.1.0`+),
-the directory with the config will be delivered to the machine and then the path to the archive will be transferred to TDG by Lua.
+the ZIP config or directory with the config will be delivered to the machine and then the path to the config will be transferred to TDG by Lua.
 To do this, you do not need to specify an authorization token or HTTP port.

 With older versions of TDG, things are a little more complicated.
 It's possible to upload config only by HTTP.
 Therefore, if authorization is enabled in the application, then it is necessary to generate a token and pass it to the `cartridge_tdg_token` variable:
 ```yaml
 cartridge_tdg_token: '878e45aa-f79e-4cf9-8938-d5904828c4d2'
 ```